Team-Cronus/pset-1/README.md

 Probelm 5
 For problem 5, we explore different policies using different values of discount factors and errors.
-We change the error probability from 0.001 to 0.01 to 0.2 and 0.4.
+We change the error probability from 0.01 to 0.2 and 0.4.
 In our program we noticed that the policy changes depending on those two factors.
 For the higher probability error settings, the optimal policy will change from a safer route which is to go left and avoid the negative reward areas and then going down to its goal.
 If we were to have an error with very small probability than the optimal policy